Turner’s Pit Barbeque

 The Joint

 Overall Rating and is it worth a visit: 8.75/10 and Yes.
 Located over in the Bywater neighborhood, you are off the typical beaten Bourbon Street/French Quarter path, but are also surrounded by several great restaurants and bars in the area.
-Walking up to the building, you come across the smell of oak in the air from a couple of blocks away, with an unassuming and laidback but welcoming entrance.
+Walking up to the building, you come across the smell of oak in the air from a couple of blocks away, with an unassuming and laid-back but welcoming entrance.
 You walk in and are greeted by a friendly staff, local cypress wood paneled walls, a full bar, and a fresh wave of smoked meats wafting through the air.
-You order at the register with the super friendly staff members and then wait for them to plate it in back, before you pick it back up and bring it to your table.
+You order at the register with the super-friendly staff members and then wait for them to plate it in the back, before you pick it back up and bring it to your table.
 With indoor and outdoor seating options, I’d recommend the back patio, as the smell of smoke and BBQ ambiance hit even stronger with chair and picnic table options for seating.
 Really good BBQ overall, especially as a break from the more traditional Cajun food options.
 A great BBQ experience and environment that is 100% worth a visit

 Date Visited: 5/10/2025